lducas/mBKZ/README.md

 PYTHON=python3 ./bootstrap.sh
 cd ..
 ```
+Note that the execution of `./bootstrap.sh` may take a long time.

 To run the python scripts, you will need to activate the virtual environment using:
 ```
 cd g6k